Nicki Chapman: Personal life

-Chapman is married to Dave 'Shacky' Shackleton, a music producer and Sony BMG executive; the couple live in Chiswick, London.
+Chapman is married to Dave Shackleton, a music producer and Sony BMG executive; the couple live in Chiswick, London.

 In May 2019 she revealed she had surgery to remove a non-cancerous brain tumour and later made a good recovery.
-Subsequently she was appointed an Ambassador for The Brain Tumour Charity.
+Subsequently, she was appointed an Ambassador for The Brain Tumour Charity.
 In 2022, Chapman made this comment during an interview: "It's important for me to work with The Brain Tumour Charity and share my experience to help others know that they're not alone in this".

 She is an ambassador for British Dressage and a supporter of Teenage Cancer Trust, Childline and Nordoff–Robbins music therapy as well as volunteering for Save the Children in her spare time.